 Tips for Your First Day

-- Reserve your lessons in advance.
+- We recommend you reserve your lessons in advance as we sell out quickly on weekends.
 BOOK ONLINE or call us at 262-297-9621.
-While we do our best to accomodate, we cannot guarantee walk-in lessons.
+While we do our best to accommodate, we cannot guarantee walk-in lessons.
 CLICK HERE for information our 6-week lessons program for kids.
 For private one-on-one lessons, click HERE.

 - Helmets are included with all rentals.
 Ski helmets are generally really warm on their own, but if you prefer, you can wear a thin hat or skull cap for extra warmth under the helmet.